(More excerpts from the 1985 unpublished interviews with Mars Ravelo)

 Many in the komiks world know that before Darna, there was Varga.
 But did you know that Varga was actually the second name.
 When Ravelo was telling his “Superman female counterpart” story, the name he was calling her was “Suprema,” which is the female equivalent of a “Supremo” (highest rank leader), a nom de guerre of Andres Bonifacio.
 Ravelo intended Suprema to be an all-powerful and indestructible woman just like Superman.
 She would be a Filipina given supernatural power by a diwata (fairy).
 When asked, “why not just call her Superwoman?”
 Ravelo answered, “Ayaw ko kasi siyang parang ginaya lang.
 Naisip ko, para maging naiiba siya.”
 (I don’t want her to appear like a copycat.
 I thought, to make her different.)
 Ravelo didn’t want to bootleg the character he so admired.
 “Naisip ko ring gumamit ng pang-uring tatatak sa isip ng tao.
 Naisip ko ang salitang ‘kamangha-mangha.’
 Kaya ang itinawag ko sa kaniya ay Suprema – ang kamangha-manghang dilag.”
 (I also thought of using an adjective that will be retained in the minds of people.
 I thought of the word ‘wonder.’
 So I called her Suprema – the Wonder Woman.)
 This was in the middle of 1939.
 This should be the year of the birth origin of Darna.

 When Ravelo changed the name to Varga, he also changed some of the premises of the story.
 The superheroine will no longer be a Filipina given superpower by a diwata, but an alien entity will used a young barrio girl as vessel to appear and fight evil.
+The idea of a “vessel,” a child turning into a superhero after shouting a word is something he borrowed from another character he admired, Captain Marvel.
 From his nickname “Mars” (also the name of the Greek god of war and the fourth planet from the sun) and its Tagalog equivalent “Marte,” he purportedly used as the name of Varga’s homeworld.
 So, the Philippines’ first superheroine was born – “Varga, ang Kamangha-manghang Dilag mula sa Planetang Marte” (Varga, the Wonder Woman from the Planet Mars).